 The National Skill Development Council (NSDC) – now a part of the newly created Ministry of Skill Development and Entrepreneurship – was initially set up under the Ministry of Finance to provide viability gap funding and promote private skill initiatives.

-The government has to put massive effort to form better educational structure especially for skill development sector comprising of industry-oriented training.
-A number of special initiatives are rolled by Government.
+The government has to put massive effort to form a better educational structure, especially for the skill development sector comprising industry-oriented training.
+A number of special initiatives are rolled out by Government.

 The Apprenticeship Act of 1961

-- Apprenticeship programmes in India are governed by The Apprentice Act of 1961 and the Apprenticeship Rules of 1992.
+- Apprenticeship programs in India are governed by The Apprentice Act of 1961 and the Apprenticeship Rules of 1992.

 - The Apprentice Training Scheme is implemented by the ministries of Labour and Employment and Human Resource Development.

 - The Ministry of Labour and Employment oversees ‘trade apprentices’ through six regional offices.
 The Ministry of Human Resource Development oversees ‘graduate, technician, and technician (vocational) apprentices’ through four boards located in different cities.

 - One of the objectives of apprenticeship was also to ensure that employers get a skilled workforce having adequate exposure to real work environments.